Starship HLS: Selection of the Starship lunar lander

+Opposition by competing companies

 On 26 April 2021, Blue Origin and Dynetics separately filed formal protests of the award to SpaceX at the US Government Accountability Office (GAO).
 On 30 July 2021, the GAO rejected both protests and found that "NASA did not violate procurement law" in awarding the contract to SpaceX, who bid a much lower cost and more capable human and cargo lunar landing capability for NASA Artemis.
 Soon after GAO rejected the appeal, NASA made the initial $300 million contract payment to SpaceX.
 The protest action delayed NASA from authorizing work on the contract, and thus delayed the start of work by SpaceX for 95 days.
 Blue Origin produced infographic posters that highlight the complexity of Starship HLS, for example the fact that on orbit refuelling with cryogenic fuels like that Starship HLS uses has never been demonstrated, while stating that its design uses "proven technology".

 On 13 August 2021, Blue Origin filed a lawsuit in the US Court of Federal Claims challenging "NASA's unlawful and improper evaluation of proposals".
 Blue Origin asked the court for an injunction to halt further spending by NASA on the existing contract with SpaceX, and NASA stopped work on the contract on 19 August, after SpaceX had been allowed to work on the NASA-specific parts of Starship HLS for just three weeks since the work had been previously halted in April.
 Reactions to the lawsuit were negative, with many criticizing Blue Origin for causing unnecessary delays to the Artemis program.

 On 4 November 2021, the court granted the federal government's motion to dismiss the case, and NASA announced that it would resume work with SpaceX as soon as possible.

-- Artemis IV contract ("Option B")
+Artemis IV contract ("Option B")

 On 23 March 2022, NASA announced it would be exercising an option under the initial SpaceX HLS contract, known as Option B, that would allow a second-generation Starship HLS design to conduct a demonstration mission after Artemis III.